 7. At home, which study habits helped you succeed on the programme?

-8. In class, which habits and behaviours helped you get the most out of the lessons?
+8. In class/the practicals/the workplace, which habits and behaviours helped you get the most out of the programme?

 9. What will you take away from this programme into your next programme or job?

-10. If you could give two tips for success to a new student on this programme, what would they be?
+10. If you could give two tips for success to a new learner on this programme, what would they be?

 The questions can be used in a range of ways and here are a few suggestions:

 1. Take your partner for a walk: questions are stuck on the walls individually and learners circulate in pairs discussing their personal responses, followed by a whole group plenary of key points.
-This works well with students who are confident in reflection activities and can access the questions without so much support from the teacher.
+This works well with learners who are confident in reflection activities and can access the questions without so much support from the teacher/tutor/assessor.

-4. Sound files or video clips: some students like making recordings of their reflections, almost Big Brother Diary Room style, or filming a class discussion of their points.
-This can be an engaging resource for other students to see on the next programme, if the students who made the clips are happy for you to share it.
+4. Sound files or video clips: some learners like making personal recordings of their reflections, almost Big Brother Diary Room style, or filming a class discussion of their points.
+This can be an engaging resource for other learners to see on the next programme, if the learners who made the clips are happy for you to share it.

 If you have any good ideas for end of course activities to review learning, I would love to hear from you.